Interviewing

 Among all the deadly job interview sins, rambling is one of the worst.

-An HR Manager recently confided to me this about a candidate: He looked great on paper, but in-person he wouldn’t stop talking.
+An HR Manager recently confided in me about a candidate: He looked great on paper, but in person he wouldn’t stop talking.
 I felt like I needed reins.

 Chalk it up to nerves?
 I’m not so sure.
 Feeling on-the-spot is one thing, but I’d credit most interview rambling to a simple lack of preparation.